 For the purposes of modeling, all PM emissions were assumed to be $PM{2.5}$.
 The emission factors used to estimate PM emissions from the emergency generator and RTO each came from sections of AP-42 with notes indicating that the PM was considered be less than 1.0 micrometer in diameter.
 PM{10} emissions were not included because the emission rates are expected to be identical, and the SILs for the pollutant are less stringent than those for $PM{2.5}$.
-It should also be noted that, in the interest of efficiency, emissions of NO_x were assumed to consist entirely of NO2, for this run of modeling.
+It should also be noted that emissions of NO_X were assumed to consist entirely of NO_2 , for this run of modeling.